What it means

 Why both terms exist

-The acronym divergence is mostly a vendor-naming artefact from 2024–2025 — multiple SEO platforms launched "AI search" features and chose different brand names for the same workflow.
-By 2026 the operating teams running it have stopped arguing about the label and started arguing about the metrics: citation rate, citation accuracy, and brand grounding strength.
+The split in acronyms is mostly a vendor-naming artefact from 2024–2025, multiple SEO platforms launched "AI search" features and chose different brand names for the same workflow.
+By 2026 the teams running it have stopped arguing about the label and started arguing about the metrics: citation rate, citation accuracy, and brand grounding strength.
 That's where the actual work lives.

 | Term | Where you'll hear it | What it actually measures |